Dr. Seuss's ABC

-Dr. Seuss's ABC, otherwise referred to as The ABC, is a 1963 English language alphabet book written by Dr. Seuss starring two anthropomorphic yellow dogs named Ichabod and Izzy as they journey through the alphabet and meet characters whose names begin with each letter.
+Dr. Seuss's ABC, otherwise referred to as The ABC, is a 1963 English language alphabet book written by Dr. Seuss starring two anthropomorphic yellow dogs named Ichabod and his sister (named Izzy in the Living Books adaptation) as they journey through the alphabet and meet characters whose names begin with each letter.
 It was read as an audiobook by British comedian Rik Mayall as part of the 2000 audio release The Dr. Seuss Collection.

 Publication history

-Dr. Seuss drew inspiration from memories of his mother, Nettie Geisel, who read stories to Ted and his sister, Marnie Geisel, at bedtime.
+Dr. Seuss drew inspiration from memories of his mother, Nettie Geisel, who read stories to him and his sister Marnie Geisel at bedtime.
 He and Marnie also took piano lessons.
-Marnie practiced daily while he could be bribed with books.
+Marnie practiced daily while Dr. Seuss could be bribed with books.
 Whenever he did well, she took him to Johnson's Book Store and let him choose a book as a reward.
 Dr. Seuss's ABC was published as a Beginner Book in 1963, alongside Hop on Pop.

 Reception

 Peter Lewis, writing for Common Sense Media, gave the book positive reviews, stating "Dr. Seuss turns the alphabet from 52 shapes and 26 sounds one has to memorize into an exercise in rhymery and wordplay.
 Uppercase and lowercase letters are taken for a spirited airing, matched with an apt selection of fun words, all set in the suitably absurd world of Seuss characters and creatures".
 He also compared the book to Dr. Seuss ("Seuss, faithful to his mission, entertainingly and effectively delivers the educational goods – in this case, the alphabet.
 The letters each take a turn in the spotlight and then are wedded to a few well-chosen words that convey the Seuss worldview of the high humor to be found in mental play: 'Many mumbling mice are making midnight music in the moonlight ... mighty nice.'")
 Peter Lewis commented that Dr. Seuss's illustrations "are all about possibility – quacking quacker-oo, policeman in a pail, 10 tired turtles on a tuttle-tuttle tree – that same sense rubs off on the letters: Here, take these letters, they're fun!
 Rub 'em together and see what you come up with.
 There is no better way to take the anxiety out of something than to make friends with it."
 The other good review was "Families can talk about letters and the sounds they make.
 Think of words that start with the same letter sound – see how many you can string together in a silly sentence or phrase."